MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDecisionInstanceDecision.md

   - `[StartDateTime <DateTime?>]`: DateTime when review instance is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
   - `[Status <String>]`: Specifies the status of an accessReview.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.

-PRINCIPAL `<IMicrosoftGraphIdentity>`: identity
+PRINCIPAL <IMicrosoftGraphIdentity>: identity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.

-PRINCIPALRESOURCEMEMBERSHIP `<IMicrosoftGraphDecisionItemPrincipalResourceMembership>`: decisionItemPrincipalResourceMembership
+PRINCIPALRESOURCEMEMBERSHIP <IMicrosoftGraphDecisionItemPrincipalResourceMembership>: decisionItemPrincipalResourceMembership
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[MembershipType <String>]`: decisionItemPrincipalResourceMembershipType

-RESOURCE `<IMicrosoftGraphAccessReviewInstanceDecisionItemResource>`: accessReviewInstanceDecisionItemResource
+RESOURCE <IMicrosoftGraphAccessReviewInstanceDecisionItemResource>: accessReviewInstanceDecisionItemResource
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: Display name of the resource
   - `[Id <String>]`: Resource ID
   - `[Type <String>]`: Type of resource.
 Types include: Group, ServicePrincipal, DirectoryRole, AzureRole, AccessPackageAssignmentPolicy.

-REVIEWEDBY `<IMicrosoftGraphUserIdentity>`: userIdentity
+REVIEWEDBY <IMicrosoftGraphUserIdentity>: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

-## RELATED LINKS

 ## RELATED LINKS